Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 many years ago you stopped your boat

-on the Mississippi to take on a lead of
+on the Mississippi to take on a load of

 wood.
 There was a boy on board who